amenzwa/amenzwa.github.io/stem/AI/HowAIWorks.md

 ![McCulloch-Pitts neuron](../figures/AI/McCullochPitts.jpg)

 Neurons are assembled into a neural network by arranging them in layers.
 Classic NNs typically used one or two layers of neurons, along with their weighted connections, as shown below.
 Learning involves presenting a list of input pattern vectors to the network and then modifying its connection weights in accordance with how well the network recognises each pattern.
 This weight adjustment method is referred as the *learning algorithm*.
 The final weight values produced by the algorithm encode the salient features present in the training patterns.
-A *feature* is an entity's distinctive attribute that can be represented compactly.
-It could be breadth, curvature, texture, colour, brightness, timbre, position, orientation—anything the network can use reliably to identify the entity in the context of the problem.

 ![neural network](../figures/AI/NeuralNetwork.jpg)